-1,051 cases with missing race/ethnicity (including "Refused to answer") or hospital admission date information were excluded.
+1,205 cases with missing race/ethnicity (including "Refused to answer" and "not asked") or hospital admission date information were excluded.
 Hospital admissions in the last week may not yet be reported.
 For each hospital admission week, the sum of the percentages for each race/ethnicity group is 100%.

-Cumulative hospitalization rate per 100,000 population by race and ethnicity and age
+Cumulative hospitalization rate per 100,000 population by race/ethnicity and age